 Legal References: Education Act Constitution Act, 1982

-Related References: Ontario First Nation, Métis and Inuit Education Policy Framework, Ministry of Education, January 2007 Building Bridges to Success for First Nation, Métis and Inuit Students, Ministry of Education, 2007 Policy 1008-Equity and Inclusion
+Related References: Ontario First Nation, Métis and Inuit Education Policy Framework, Ministry of Education, January 2007 Building Bridges to Success for First Nation, Métis and Inuit Students, Ministry of Education, 2007 Policy 1008-Equity and Inclusion Truth and Reconciliation Commission of Canada - Final Report

 Effective Date: September 2011

-Revisions: September 2011, March 23, 2015
+Revisions: January 11, 2016, March 22, 2021

-Reviewed:
+Reviewed: March 6, 2017, November 19, 2018,

-1.0 Preamble
+1. Preamble

 1.1 The learning aspirations and potential of all students can be realized through a responsive, transparent and accountable policy that focuses on improved programs and services and builds on strong partnerships with parents, guardians and their communities.
-It is essential to understand our student population and have accurate student achievement data within Waterloo Region District School Board to improve success for all students.
-In accordance with the Ministry of Education's First Nation, Métis and Inuit Education Policy Framework, accurate student achievement data needs to be collected to assess progress towards the goals of improving First Nation, Métis and Inuit student achievement and closing the gap in academic achievement between First Nation, Metis and Inuit and non-First Nation, Metis and Inuit students.
-Continued data collection and analysis will provide information for improvement planning and decision-making surrounding First Nation, Metis and Inuit student success.
+It is essential to understand our student population and have accurate student achievement data within the Waterloo Region District School Board (WRDSB) to improve success for all students.
+In accordance with the Ministry of Education's First Nation, Métis and Inuit Education Policy Framework, accurate student achievement data needs to be collected to assess progress towards the goals of improving First Nation, Métis and Inuit\ student achievement and closing the gap in academic achievement between First Nation, Métis and Inuit and non-First Nation, Métis and Inuit students.
+Continued data collection and analysis will provide information for improvement planning and decision-making surrounding First Nation, Métis and Inuit student success.

-1.2 Definitions
+2. Definitions

-- 1.2.1 First Nation: Canada's original peoples whose history is interwoven with the creation of the 1876 Indian Act, Indian and Northern Affairs Canada (INAC) and subsequent Indian registration system.
-First Nation includes status and non-status Indians. - 1.2.1.1 Status: people registered under the Indian Act who identify with a First Nation community/ancestral land. - 1.2.1.2 Non-Status: people who identify with a First Nation community/ ancestral land but are not registered with the INAC registry system. - 1.2.2 Métis: those who trace their descent to mixed European and First Nations parentage The Métis National Council defines Métis as a person, who selfidentifies as Métis, is distinct from other Aboriginal peoples, is of Historic Métis Nation ancestry, and is accepted by the Métis Nation.
-In 2003, the Supreme Court of Canada rued the term "Métis" as referred to in Section 35 of the Constitution does not encompass all individuals with mixed First Nation and European heritage.
-Rather, it refers to distinctive peoples who, in addition to their mixed ancestry, developed their own customs, way of life, and recognizable group identity separate from that of their First Nation or Inuit and European forebearers.
+- 2.1 First Nation: The Original Peoples of this land now called Canada whose history is interwoven with the creation of the 1876 Indian Act, Indian and Northern Affairs Canada (INAC) and subsequent Indian registration system.
+First Nation includes status and non-status Indians. - 2.1.1 Status: people registered under the Indian Act who identify with a First Nation community/ancestral land. - 2.1.2 Non-Status: people who identify with a First Nation community/ancestral land but are not registered with the INAC registry system. - 2.1.3 Métis: those who trace their descent to mixed European and First Nations parentage.
+The Métis National Council defines Métis as a person who self-identifies as Métis, is distinct from other Indigenous peoples, is of historic Métis Nation ancestry, and is accepted by the Métis Nation.
+In 2003, the Supreme Court of Canada ruled the term "Métis", as referred to in Section 35 of the Constitution, does not encompass all individuals with mixed First Nation and European heritage.
+Rather, it refers to distinctive peoples who, in addition to their mixed ancestry, developed their own customs, way of life, and recognizable group identity separate from that of their First Nation or Inuit and European forbearers.

-1.2.3 Inuit: means 'the people' in Inuktitut and generally refers to Canada's original people whose homeland is the Canadian Arctic, which includes portions of the three Territories: Nunavut, Yukon and Northwest Territories in addition to Northern Quebec and Northern Labrador.
+2.1.4 Inuit: means 'the people' in Inuktitut and generally refers to the Original Peoples of this land now called Canada whose homeland is the Canadian Arctic, which includes portions of the three Territories: Nunavut, Yukon and Northwest Territories in addition to Northern Quebec and Northern Labrador.

-First Nation, Métis and Inuit identification refers to the definition in the Constitution Act, 1982, Section 35(2), in that "First Nation, Métis and Inuit peoples" include "Indian, Inuit and Métis".
+\First Nation, Métis and Inuit identification refers to the definition in the Constitution Act, 1982, Section 35(2), in that "First Nation, Métis and Inuit peoples" include "Indian, Inuit and Métis".

-2.0 Policy
+3. Policy